rosco-m68k/rosco_m68k/code/firmware/rosco_m68k_development/README.md

 make clean burn
 ```

-This will automatically set the device based on the BIGROM setting to
-either AT28C64B or AT28C256.
-This can be overriden by passing
+This will automatically set the device to AT28C256.
+This can be overriden
-`ROMDEVICE` on the command line, e.g:
+by passing `ROMDEVICE` on the command line, e.g:

 ```
 ROMDEVICE=<SOMEDEVICE> make clean burn